Forums and Events

 All projects must have a visual element central to the work.
 The Visual Art & Design Committee will have final approval of projects and display requests.

 Held each fall, Beyond the Columns is an an annual event for MU undergraduates who conducted research at another institution, abroad, or at a field site to showcase their projects.
+All students who conducted off campus research projects are encouraged to participate regardless of major or field of study.

 Class Research Project Poster Day